ksinar/A3/Readme.md

     there is a max amount of characters you can read in per run (1000000)

     NOTE: when reading from stdin, to stop reading in you have to press enter and then hit ^D or hit ^D twice (EOF)

-Q3:
-    only opens the files, checks for flags and sets encoding and decoding shifts, doesnt do much else right now